 Procedure

-on method of tattooing in modern times is the electric tattoo machine, which inserts ink into the skin via a group of needles that are soldered onto a bar, which is attached to an oscillating unit.
+The most common method of tattooing in modern times is the electric tattoo machine, which inserts ink into the skin via a group of needles that are soldered onto a bar, which is attached to an oscillating unit.
 The unit rapidly and repeatedly drives the needles in and out of the skin, usually 80 to 150 times a second.
 This modern procedure is ordinarily sanitary.
 The needles are single-use needles that come packaged individually.
 The tattoo artist must wash not only his or her hands, but they must also wash the area that will be tattooed.
 Gloves must be worn at all times and the wound must be wiped frequently with a wet disposable towel of some kind.

-l and expertise of the artist, the attitude of the customer, the costs of running a business, the economics of supply and demand, etc. The time it takes to get a tattoo is in proportion with its size and complexity.
+Prices for this service vary widely globally and locally, depending on the complexity of the tattoo, the skill and expertise of the artist, the attitude of the customer, the costs of running a business, the economics of supply and demand, etc. The time it takes to get a tattoo is in proportion with its size and complexity.
 A small one of simple design might take fifteen minutes, whereas an elaborate sleeve tattoo or back piece requires multiple sessions of several hours each.

 The modern electric tattoo machine is far removed from the machine invented by Samuel O'Reilly in 1891.
 O'Reilly's machine was based on the rotary technology of the electric engraving device invented by Thomas Edison.
 Modern tattoo machines use electromagnetic coils.
 The first coil machine was patented by Thomas Riley in London, 1891 using a single coil.
 The first twin coil machine, the predecessor of the modern configuration, was invented by another Englishman, Alfred Charles South of London, in 1899.